numba/numba/docs/source/cuda/simulator.rst

-* Operations directly against device arrays are only partially supported, that is, testing equality, less than, greater than, and basic mathematical operations are supported, but many other operations,  such as the in in-place operators and bit operations are not.
+* Operations directly against device arrays are only partially supported, that is, testing equality, less than, greater than, and basic mathematical operations are supported, but many other operations,  such as the in in-place operators and bit operators are not.

 Obviously, the speed of the simulator is also much lower than that of a real device.
 It may be necessary to reduce the size of input data and the size of the